dwellir-public/blockchain-monitor-operator/README.md

 - Set the host IP and port (default port is 8086).
 - Add the InfluxDB details; organizaiton, token (the one generated when setting up the database) and data bucket.
 These can easily be retrieved with the `get-influxdb-info` action.
 - Import the dashboard from this repo.

+## Other resources

+- The [endpointdb](https://github.com/dwellir-public/endpointdb) repo, which sets up the database this monitor uses to find RPC endpoints.
+- There exists an [InfluxDB charm on CharmHub](https://charmhub.io/influxdb) but we're currently opting to set up a local database instead, as the one on CharmHub only supports InfluxDB v1.